 In the case of old parents, their medical needs will only increase as they get older, resulting in medical costs also increasing.
 In such a case, choosing to extend the Sum Assured amount as a perk of the NCB is a better idea than paying a lower premium amount.

 Getting a health insurance policy for your parents is a prudent and effective way to ensure that their medical bills are taken care of without too much of a strain on their finances.
-To ensure that the policy is not too much of a strain on your finances, consider buying a health insurance policy for them as soon as possible to avoid paying a higher premium at a later date.
+To ensure that the policy is not too much of a strain on your finances, consider buying a for them as soon as possible to avoid paying a higher premium at a later date.

 GST rate of 18% applicable for all financial services effective July 1, 2017.